TRIBEZA’s Guide to a Weekend in Lockhart

 107 North Main St.

 Loop & Lil’s Pizza is this town’s go-to family-style pizzeria serving up delicious hand-tossed pizzas, hot sandwiches and a full bar.
-Although the kitchen closes at 10 p.m., the bar stays open until midnight on Fridays and Saturdays, making Loop & Lil’s a weekend hotspot for catching up with friends over drinks and a great pie.
+Although the kitchen closes at 10 p.m., the bar stays open until midnight, making Loop & Lil’s a weekend hotspot for catching up with friends over drinks and a great pie.

 La Cantera Mexican Restaurant